efinicke/irc/README_elo_cmd.md

                     - Le serveur ajoute l'utilisateur au channel
                     - L'utilisateur reçoit le sujet du topic ...
 RPL_TOPIC
                     - ... ainsi que la liste des users sur le canal RPL_NAMREPLY

         * Case 2: Flow si le channel n'existe pas:
             - Parcourir les channels et vérifier s'il existe
             - si le nb max de channels est atteind pour l'user :
                 ERR_TOOMANYCHANNELS: "<nom de canal> :You have joined too many channels"
             - création du channel : "channel <channel_name> created + Wed

+Once a user has joined a channel, they receive notice about all commands their server receives which affect the channel.
+This includes MODE, KICK, PART, QUIT and of course PRIVMSG/NOTICE.
+The JOIN command needs to be broadcast to all servers so that each server knows where to find the users who are on the channel.
+This allows optimal delivery of PRIVMSG/NOTICE messages to the channel.

+   If a JOIN is successful, the user is then sent the channel's topic (using RPL_TOPIC) and the list of users who are on the channel (using RPL_NAMREPLY), which must include the user joining.

+   RPL_NAMEREPLY:
+   Cette valeur numérique est utilisée en réponse à une commande NAMES ou lors de l'adhésion à un canal et contient les surnoms des utilisateurs actuellement dans le canal avec leur statut.

+   Numeric Replies:

+           ERR_BADCHANMASK = a un rapport avec le +I qui permet a un utilisateur de rentrer meme s'il est pas invité tan qu'il fait partie de cette liste.

+           ERR_NOSUCHCHANNEL =
+           RPL_TOPIC
+           RPL_NAMEREPLY ?
+           ERR_UNAVAILRESOURCE = quqnd creer un chanel échoue ERR_TOOMANYTARGET

+           RPL_ENDOFNAMES

 /ADMIN